xinyix/Box-Cox-Transformation/README.md

 > qqline(m$resid)
 ```
 ![original resid dist](https://github.com/xinyix/Box-Cox-and-Durbin-Watson/blob/master/original.png?raw=true)
-We can see the original residual distribution is not entirely normal, to check this, we exam the skewness
+Adjusted R-squared measures how close the data are to the fitted regression line.
+Here we have adjusted R-square at 94%, which means the model explains most of the variability of the response data.
+However, we might be able to do better.
+We can see the original residual distribution is not entirely normal, to check this, we check its skewness

 ```
 > skewness(m$resid)